AquaBounty Technologies: Products

 The company has developed hybrid salmon, trout, and tilapia designed to grow faster than traditional fish.
 Only the salmon has progressed to government (Canada, United States) approvals and are the first genetically modified animals approved for consumption.
 Their hybrid Atlantic salmon incorporates a gene from a Chinook salmon, which bears a single copy of the stably integrated α-form of the opAFP-GHc2 gene construct at the α-locus in the EO-1α line (Ocean Pout AKA Eel).
 AquaBounty has patented and trademarked this fish as the AquAdvantage salmon, a sterile Atlantic salmon female that can grow to market size in half the time of conventional salmon.

 The company was reported to have made its first sale of 4.5 MT of AquaAdvantage salmon to Canadian customers in July 2017.
 Sales in the U.S. started May 2021.

 Finances

 In 2012, a New York Times article reported the finances of AquaBounty were not in good shape and the company had to reduce staff from 27 to 12.
 In March 2012, AquaBounty raised US$2 million in new capital, but this would only last until the end of the year.
 Georgian investor Kakha Bendukidze owned 47.6% of the company's stock before selling to American synthetic biology firm Intrexon in October 2012.
 Intrexon put up $500,000 in bridge financing and offered to buy the rest of the company.
-Intrexon acquired majority ownership of Aquabounty in 2013.
-In 2019 Intrexon sold Aquabounty - which continues as a publicly held company - to TS Aquaculture, LLC, a privately held company managed by Third Security, LLC, a venture capital firm led by former Intrexon Chairman & CEO Randal J. Kirk.
+Intrexon acquired majority ownership of AquaBounty in 2013.
+In 2019 Intrexon sold AquaBounty - which continues as a publicly held company - to TS Aquaculture, LLC, a privately held company managed by Third Security, LLC, a venture capital firm led by former Intrexon Chairman & CEO Randal J. Kirk.

+Due to the unexpected construction costs of its new farm in Pioneer, Ohio, AquaBounty sold all of its other farms, trademarks, and patents, as well as a significant portion of its assets.
+The company became dependent on the sale of assets, particularly those from the planned Pioneer farm.
+Asset sales in 2025 totaled $7.1 million.

+A September 30, 2025 Securities and Exchange Commission filing by the company reports a deficit of $374 million and $951,000 in cash and cash equivalents.
+The same document states, "If we are unable to generate additional funds in a timely manner, we will exhaust our resources and will be unable to maintain our currently planned operations.
+If we cannot continue as a going concern, our stockholders would likely lose most or all of their investment in us."